Chern Classes and Compatible Power Operations in Inertial K-theory: Inertial Chern classes and power operations

 \subsection{Inertial Adams (power) operations and inertial Chern classes}

 We begin by defining inertial Chern classes.
-We then define inertial Adams operations associated to a strongly Gorenstein inertial pair $({\R}, {\cs})$ and show that, for a diagonalizable group $G$, the corresponding rings are $\psi$-rings and have many other nice properties.
+We then define inertial Adams operations associated to a strongly Gorenstein pair $({\R}, {\cs})$ and show that, for a diagonalizable group $G$, the corresponding rings are $\psi$-rings with many other nice properties.

-\begin{df} For any Gorenstein inertial pair $({\R}, {\cs})$ the \emph{${\cs}$-inertial Chern series} is defined, for all $\cf$ in $K_G(\IGX)$, by
+\begin{df} For any Gorenstein inertial pair $({\R}, {\cs})$ the \emph{${\cs}$-inertial Chern series} $\ocv_t:K_G(\IGX)\to A^*_G(\IGX)_\nq[[t]]$ is defined, for all $\cf$ in $K_G(\IGX)$, by